Tadj ol-Molouk: Later life

 During her son's reign, Tadj ol-Molouk did not normally participate in royal representation, in contrast to her daughters and daughter-in-law, nor did she participate much in charity.
 She did not fully attend the coronation of the shah on 26 October 1967, attending only the reception following it rather than the coronation itself.
 She did arrange two receptions in her palace annually: one to celebrate the birthday of her eldest grandson, and one to celebrate the fall of Mossadegh.
 When the health of the shah was beginning to deteriorate in 1971, this was not admitted, and the official reason for physicians to visit the palace was for the sake of the elderly Tadj ol-Molouk.

-Before the 1979 revolution, Tadj ol-Molouk was sent by Mohammad Reza Shah to Princess Shams Pahlavi's house in Beverly Hills.
+Before the 1979 Iranian Revolution, Tadj ol-Molouk was sent by Mohammad Reza Shah to Princess Shams Pahlavi's house in Beverly Hills.
 She arrived in Los Angeles on 30 December 1978 aboard an Imperial Iranian Air Force Boeing 747.
 Soon after her arrival, on 2 January 1979, Iranian students in the city attacked the house and attempted to burn it.
 Then she and her daughter took refuge at the Sunnylands estate in Palm Springs owned by Walter Annenberg, former US ambassador to the United Kingdom.

 She died in Acapulco, Mexico, on 10 March 1982, seven days before her 86th birthday.